 Make The Dough

 - Add all-purpose flour and ghee in a large mixing bowl or parat (large shallow plate) and mix well using your hands.
 The ghee should be at room temperature and in a semi-solid state.
-If it’s very warm where you live and ghee is melted at room temperature, then refrigerate it for a few minutes.
+If it’s very warm where you live and the ghee is melted at room temperature, then refrigerate it for a few minutes.

 - Add lukewarm water (approx ½ cup) little by little and knead to make a tight dough.